Semi-stable subcategories for Euclidean quivers: Canonical decompositions, semi-invariants and semi-stable subcategories

 and call this expression the \emph{canonical decomposition} of $d$.
 The canonical decomposition always exists and is unique; see \cite{Kac0}.
 For more details concerning the canonical decomposition, we refer the reader to \cite{DW1}.
 Let us recall two fundamental results due to Kac and Schofield.
 Given two dimension vectors $d_1,d_2$, we set One also defines ${\rm hom}(d_1,d_2)$ in an analogous way.
 The following result is due to Kac \cite{Kac}. \begin{Prop}[Kac] A decomposition where the $d(i)$ are dimension vectors corresponds to the canonical decomposition for $d$ if and only if the $d(i)$ are all Schur roots and ${\rm ext}(d(i),d(j))=0$ for $i \ne j$. \end{Prop} Actually, using the previous notations, a stronger statement holds; see \cite{Kac}.
 There exists a non-empty open set $\mathcal{U}'$ in $\rep(Q,d)$ such that for any $M \in \mathcal{U}'$, where each $M_i$ is a Schur representation of dimension vector $d(i)$ and we have $\Ext^1(M_i,M_j)=0$ if $i\ne j$.
 A representation $M$ which decomposes as a direct sum of pairwise Ext-orthogonal Schur representations will be called a \emph{general representation of dimension vector $d$}.
 Hence, given a general representation $M$ of dimension vector $d$, one can recover the canonical decomposition of $d$ by looking at the dimension vectors of the indecomposable summands of $M$.

 A dimension vector $d$ whose canonical decomposition only involves real Schur roots is called \emph{prehomogeneous}.
 In such a case, there is a unique, up to isomorphism, general representation of dimension vector $d$.
 A fixed such representation will be denoted by $M(d)$ in the sequel.
 Note that $\Ext^1(M(d),M(d))=0$.
 When $d$ is a real Schur root, this notation agrees with our previous notation.
-In the sequel, for a dimension vector $d$, we will denote by $\hat d$ the sum of the real Schur roots appearing in its canonical decomposition.

 The following result, due to Schofield \cite{Sch}, shows how the canonical decomposition behaves when we multiply a dimension vector by a positive integer.
 For a Schur root $d$ and a positive integer $r$, let us define the following notation: